chethanp11/master/docs/product_howto.md

 ## 1. Product Principles

-- Thin: products only define flows, agents, tools, prompts, and config.
+- Thin: products only define flows, agents, tools, and config.
 - Safe: obey the platform laws (no env reads outside config loader, no persistence outside `core/memory`, no direct tool execution).
 - Declarative: flows/prompts/policies belong in YAML; behavior is wired via manifests.
 - Testable: each product can ship regression suites that run via sqlite.